 I dropped by Copenhagen Cafe and was transported to a strange land where the people put everything in vinegar and eat cinnamon rolls all day.
 I believe they called their homeland “Scandinaauuvvia.”

-But my favorite place to eat breakfast in Canggu was hands down Lifescrate.
+But my favorite place to eat breakfast while staying in Canggu was hands down Crate Cafe.
 This voluminous restaurant, which looks to have been built from an empty garage, is a dream.
 The bread here – an ingredient that is usually not so good in SE Asia – was amazing.
 The coffee: perfect.
 I got the French Toast, but all of the dishes here looked worthy of devouring.

 Lifescrate also doubles as an event venue and an art space.
 Many people come here just to socialize.
 Given how many people Lifescrate attracts, this place is almost always buzzing with conversation.

-• Watch out for: The lines at Lifescrate – they are usually long by 9 am.
+• Watch out for: The lines – they are usually long by 9 am.

-• Insider tip: Our glorious leader, Will, swears by Kolone for breakfast, lunch, and dinner for that matter.
+• Insider tip: Our glorious leader, Will, swears by Koloni for breakfast, lunch, and dinner for that matter.
 Check it out!

 2. Embrace the coffee culture

-Canggu loves cafe culture.
 In every nook and cranny of this town, there is some sort of coffee shop or roaster pumping out hot, black medicine for digital nomads and hungover holidayers.
-The cafes are practically and attraction unto themselves and finding your favorite is absolutely a mandatory thing to do in Canggu.
+The cafes are practically an attraction unto themselves and finding your favorite is absolutely a mandatory thing to do in Canggu.

 Make no mistake, there are A LOT of coffee shops in Canggu; perhaps too many.
 How can a newbie possibly know where to go first?